-The Skywatcher EQ6-R-Pro is a Go-to German Equatorial mount which finds itself in something of a price and weight-bearing sweetspot.
+The Skywatcher EQ6-R-Pro is a Go-to German Equatorial mount that finds itself in something of a price and weight-bearing sweet spot.
 It’s relatively affordable in a hobby that will never be cheap, but expensive enough an investment that you won’t want to replace it for many years.

-The EQ6-R then is a popular mount at a popular price-point which will support the vast majority of kit that you may want to load it with, from small refractors to large Smidt Cassegrains with camera equipment on top.
+The EQ6-R then is a popular mount at a popular price point which will support the vast majority of kit that you may want to load it with, from small refractors to large Schmidt Cassegrains with camera equipment on top.